 Audio may be produced by an audio recorder, an audio source such as a microphone, digitized audio, other specialized audio recording devices, or even by program algorithms.
 Audio recording devices take an analog or continuous signal, such as the sound picked up by a microphone or sound recorded on magnetic media, and convert it into digital values with specific audio characteristics such as format, encoding type, number of channels, sampling rate, sample size, compression type, and audio duration.

 The audio data can have different formats, encoding types, compression types, numbers of channels, sampling rates, sample sizes, and playing times (duration) depending upon how the audio data was digitally recorded.
 ORDAudio can store and retrieve audio data of any supported data format.
 ORDAudio can automatically extract metadata from audio data of a variety of popular audio formats.
 ORDAudio can also extract application attributes and store them in the comments field of the object in XML form.
-See Oracle Multimedia Reference for a list of supported data formats from which ORDAudio can extract and store attributes and other audio features.
 ORDAudio is extensible and can be made to recognize and support additional audio formats.

 The size of digitized audio (number of bytes) tends to be large compared to traditional computer objects, such as numbers and text.
 Therefore, several encoding schemes are used that squeeze audio data into fewer bytes, thus putting a smaller load on storage devices and networks.

-This section contains information about heterogeneous media data concepts and using the ORDDoc object type to build applications or specialized ORDDoc objects.
+This section contains information about heterogeneous media data concepts, and information about using the ORDDoc object type to build applications or specialized ORDDoc objects, in these subsections:

 ORDDoc integrates the storage, retrieval, and management of heterogeneous media data in a database.